Getting Started with the Solid MCP Server

 Debugging & Validation

 SQL looks wrong or returns unexpected results?
+Work through these in order:

 1. Check the semantic layer ID — if you have multiple semantic layers, confirm you're pointing at the right one.